aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 If you were given a task to detect malicious requests to this application most likely you would like to observe the "normal" requests for a while.
-After taking a look at some requests to a number of endpoints in the application, you would have a general idea what benign requests look like.
+After taking a look at some requests to a number of endpoints in the application, you would have a general idea of the structure and features of benign requests.

 Now you are presented with the following request: